The Ten Lost Tribes of Israel

 The northern nation of Israel became captive.
 The House referred to as the Jews, a separation that still lasts until today.
 They parted from Judah, later referred to as the lost tribes of Israel.

 When the Assyrian kingdom fell into decline, the ten tribes then migrated.
 They started their long and arduous migration, which took several hundred years.
 In the passage below, we see God told them to mark their way.

 Set thee up way-marks, make the guide-posts: set thine heart toward the high way.
 Even the way by which thou wentest: turn again, O virgin of Israel, turn again to thee thy cities.

-Archaeology can attest to the Israelites migration of this period.
+Archaeology can attest to the Israelites’ migration during this period.
 The landmarks and cultural artefacts unearthed.
 The various forms of written stone records discovered.
-These all relate to the period, thus providing evidence
+These all relate to the period, thus providing evidence.

-In Genesis 48 we see Jacob speak to Ephraim, the leader of the ten northern tribes.
-He tells him he will become a nation, comprising of a series of nations whose people will be so vast that it would be difficult to number.
+In Genesis 48, we see Jacob speak to Ephraim, the leader of the ten northern tribes.
+He tells him he will become a nation, consisting of a series of nations whose people will be so vast that it would be difficult to number.

 Genesis 48: 17-19

 And when Joseph saw his father laid his right hand upon the head of Ephraim, it displeased him: and he held up his father’s hand, to remove it from Ephraim’s head unto Manasseh’s head.
 And Joseph said unto his father, Not so, my father: for this is the firstborn; put the right hand upon his head.
 And his father refused, and said, I know it, my son, I know it: he also shall become a people, and he also shall be great: howbeit his younger brother shall be greater than he, and his seed shall become a multitude of nations.

 In this passage, the ten lost tribes migrate and become many nations somewhere in the world.
 They have not disappeared from existence.
 Instead, they have grown into a mighty nation or group of nations related.